Bluegrass Roster

 WATCH | LISTEN

 In a genre where almost nothing is new, Big Richard is a revelation, a band that questions everything you ever knew about bluegrass.
-From their unique instrumentation (is that a stand-up cello?
-It is) to their classical-influenced songwriting to their four-part harmonies, you haven’t heard much like this before.
+From their unique instrumentation (Is that a stand-up cello?
+It is.) to their classical-influenced songwriting to their four-part harmonies, you haven’t heard much like this before — unless you’ve been spinning one of 2025’s most interesting debut albums, “Girl Dinner.”
+They are known for showing up in costume, breaking barriers, and demonstrating some of the highest-level musicianship you’ll find anywhere on tour.

 Responsible Agent: Chandler Holt